A geometric characterisation of sensitivity analysis in monomial models: Introduction

 \section{Introduction}

+The effect of changes of a quantitative model's inputs to outputs of interest is studied through sensitivity analysis.
+It is a critical step for both the construction and the validation of a model as well as the communication of its results.
+Because of the importance of the application of sensitivity analyses, their use has been constantly increasing in the past ten years \citep{Ferretti2016}.
+The specific steps of a sensitivity analysis greatly vary depending on the quantitative model used \citep[see][for an overview]{Borgonovo2016,Saltelli2004}.

-The assessment of the validity of a statistical model's outputs, usually referred to as \textit{model validation}, is a critical task of any applied analysis.
-This consists of checking that a model produces outputs that are in line with current understanding, following a defensible and expected mechanism~\citep{French2003}.
-Useful techniques to do so are nowadays well-established for various probabilistic graphical models, in particular for discrete Bayesian networks (BNs) \cite{Chen2012,Pitchforth2013}.
-For such models the validation process can be broken down into two steps: the first concerns the auditing of the validity of the conditional independences implied by the underlying graphical structure; the second, assuming the graph is valid, checks the impact of the numerical elicited probabilities on outputs of interest.
-Our focus lies in this second validation phase, usually called \textit{sensitivity analysis}.
+In the context of probabilistic graphical models, sensitivity analysis techniques are well-established \citep{Amsalu2017,Kaminski2018,Gaag2007,Yakaboski2018} and, especially for discrete Bayesian networks (BNs), applied in many real-world problems \cite{Chen2012,Hanninen2012,Kleemann2017, Makaba2020,Pitchforth2013}.
+A comprehensive review has been recently presented in \cite{Rohmer2020}.
+For such models, the validation process can be broken down into two steps: the first concerns the auditing of the validity of the conditional independences implied by the underlying graphical structure; the second, assuming the graph is valid, checks the impact of the numerical elicited probabilities on outputs of interest.
+Henceforth, the focus of this paper lies in this second phase.

+The impact of the input probabilities in probabilistic graphical models is studied both at a local and a global level.
+At the local level, the effect of parameter variations on a specific output probability of interest is summarized by sensitivity functions \citep{Coupe2002,Gaag2007}.
+These correspond to the probability of interest written as a function of a varying parameter.
+At the global level, the effect of parameter variations are quantified by divergences and distances between the original and the varied model's distribution.
+Common measures to quantify the dissimilarity between the two distributions are the Chan-Darwiche distance and the Kullback-Leibler divergence \citep{Chan2005}.